 An instructor may assign a student the grade of incomplete (I) when a student has been prevented from completing the final portions of a course (such as the final exam) because of extenuating circumstances (illness, death in the family, accident, etc.) Within the first five days of the next semester, the student must make arrangements to complete the missed work according to a time schedule set by the instructor.
-If no arrangements are made within the five-day time limit or if the missed work is not completed according to schedule by the end of the semester, the "I" will be changed to "F" in the Registrars Office.
+If no arrangements are made within the five-day time limit or if the missed work is not completed according to schedule by the end of the semester, the "I" will be changed to "F" in the Associate Dean of Students for Enrollment Management's Office.
 (This policy may not apply to aviation programs which must follow FAA guidelines.)